zainzafarpro/reactjs/README.md

 It is a basically those React Elements which we have read above, Virtual DOM is nothing but a JavaScript object.
 `console.log(<Body />)` this will show us an object inside the browser console, That object represents the actual DOM of Body() Component.

+# Epsisode - 6

+**Monolith Architechture**

+This is a old way to develop web apps or a big size application, Where all the code API's and other services are written in a same project and when a small change needs to be made.
+A whole project needs to be compiled and deployed.

+**Microservices Architechture**

+In today's world we separated our applications in to small pieces, this is called microservices architecture.
+In microservices for example we have separate project or services for each element.

+**Different Approaches of calling backend API's in React**

+There are two ways of calling or communicating with backend API's.

+- App loads -> call the API -> Render
+- App loads -> Render -> call the API -> re-render

+We will follow the 2nd approach in react, because this saves time and its a better approach in terms of UX.

+# Episode - 7